There are many causes of wrist pain. You can often ease the pain yourself. But talk to your GP if the pain does not improve.

 - heard a snap, grinding or popping noise at the time of the injury

-- are not able to move your wrist or hold things
+- cannot move your wrist or hold things

-These might be signs of a broken wrist.
+These are signs that you may have a broken wrist.

 Content supplied by the NHS and adapted for Ireland by the HSE